LSSTDESC/source_injection_detection/SL_AGN/v1.5/readme.md

 - Vary the time points of the stamps.
 - Use different systems of the stamps.
+- Vary visits and templates.

-We will also refine some details of the code.
+We also refine some details of the code.